 By Claire Henry

-Det Gda Plunket agreed with John Moher BL, defending, that prior to 2017, his client was a family man with a nearly unblemished record.
+Det Gda Fox agreed with John Moher, BL, defending, that his client had a history of addiction issues.

 Mr Moher said he would like to acknowledge the seriousness of this offence and that his client would like to express his remorse and shame.
 A letter from Connors was handed into the court but not read aloud.

 Counsel said the priest is a good man who was trying to help a man who came to his door.
 He said his client went to the house with the intention of seeking help and that the robbery was not premeditated.

 He said, “There is a dark irony as my client is religious, and his victim is a member of the clergy”, and that this sits very badly with him.

 He said his client knows that he facing a lengthy prison sentence and asked the court to take into account the guilty plea, and expressions of shame and remorse.

 - Well known faces support the Breast Cancer Ireland Christmas Lunch

 - Post-Party: “A good idea can be spontaneous and romantic”